decodableco/examples/asyncapi/README.md

 		> dp.json
 ```

 * There should be a YAML document {YOUR_ACCOUNT}.yaml in the local directory.
 Run the next command to create the html document.
 This will create a `output` directory.
 When this command finishes, you can run `open output/index.html` to see it in your browser.
+The command uses this [html generator](https://github.com/asyncapi/html-template).
 ```bash
 make html
 ```